 What brings me joy as a congregational rabbi is building a caring, inclusive community, creating a sense of connection, belonging, and shared purpose for transforming our world, and transmitting the beauty of Torah as poetry for wrestling with the Mystery of life.
 I enjoy working with all ages and feel as much at home sitting on the floor with the preschoolers, playing my guitar and doing a puppet show about the Torah portion as I do singing a niggun (wordless melody) and teaching Hasidic texts to adult learners.
 It is my privilege as a rabbi to create and hold sacred space for people going through life’s challenges, transitions, and celebrations, whether it’s birth, b’nei mitzvah, marriage, divorce, illness, death, and everything in between.
 Please let me know how I can support you.

-Outside of my rabbinic work, I enjoy dance, music, and playing bass in a rock band.
-I am married to Roger Studley, an active lay leader in the Jewish community, and our son, Ezra, attends Oakland Hebrew Day School.
+Outside of my rabbinic work, I enjoy dancing, being in nature, and playing bass in a rock band.
+I am married to Roger Studley, and our son, Ezra, attends Oakland Hebrew Day School.
 People often ask me about my unusual nickname, “Chai:” It’s an acronym for my full Jewish name, Chaya-Yehudit, and is pronounced with a guttural “ch” as in L’Chaim!
 I look forward to getting to know you!